Manhattan Associates (NASDAQ:MANH) PT Raised to $190.00

-Manhattan Associates (NASDAQ:MANH) had its target price raised by equities researchers at Truist Securities from $172.00 to $190.00 in a research note issued on Monday, Stock Target Advisor reports.
-The brokerage presently has a “buy” rating on the software maker’s stock.
-Truist Securities’ price objective would suggest a potential upside of 16.57% from the stock’s previous close.
+Manhattan Associates (NASDAQ:MANH) had its price target lifted by Benchmark from $165.00 to $190.00 in a report published on Monday, Analyst Ratings Network reports.
+Benchmark currently has a buy rating on the software maker’s stock.

-Other equities research analysts have also issued reports about the company.
-Rosenblatt Securities raised their target price on Manhattan Associates from $165.00 to $195.00 and gave the company a “buy” rating in a research report on Wednesday, July 28th.
-TheStreet raised Manhattan Associates from a “c+” rating to a “b” rating in a research report on Tuesday, July 27th.
-Zacks Investment Research raised Manhattan Associates from a “hold” rating to a “buy” rating and set a $179.00 target price for the company in a research report on Tuesday, August 3rd.
-Benchmark raised their target price on Manhattan Associates from $165.00 to $190.00 and gave the company a “buy” rating in a research report on Monday.
-Finally, Truist raised their target price on Manhattan Associates from $172.00 to $190.00 and gave the company a “buy” rating in a research report on Monday.
-Seven investment analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $177.71.
+A number of other brokerages also recently issued reports on MANH.
+Truist raised their price target on Manhattan Associates from $165.00 to $172.00 and gave the stock a buy rating in a research report on Wednesday, July 28th.
+Rosenblatt Securities lifted their target price on Manhattan Associates from $165.00 to $195.00 and gave the stock a buy rating in a research report on Wednesday, July 28th.
+Zacks Investment Research upgraded Manhattan Associates from a hold rating to a buy rating and set a $179.00 target price for the company in a research report on Tuesday, August 3rd.
+TheStreet upgraded Manhattan Associates from a c+ rating to a b rating in a research report on Tuesday, July 27th.
+Finally, Truist Securities lifted their target price on Manhattan Associates from $165.00 to $172.00 and gave the stock a buy rating in a research report on Wednesday, July 28th.
+Seven research analysts have rated the stock with a buy rating, According to MarketBeat, Manhattan Associates presently has a consensus rating of Buy and a consensus price target of $177.71.

 Manhattan Associates, Inc engages in designing, building and delivering supply chain commerce solutions by converging front-end sales with back-end supply chain.
 It operates through the following geographical segments: The Americas, Europe, Middle East and Africa and Asia Pacific.
 The company was founded by Deepak Raghavan in October 1990 and is headquartered in Atlanta, GA.